RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `Preferences > Editor > Display > Show vertical lines`.
 * Add `Ctrl+Alt+Shift+,` and `Ctrl+Alt+Shift+.` to go the
   previous/next warning or error, respectively.
+* Allow to scroll past the end of the file.
+This can be activated in
+  `Preferences > Editor > Display > Scroll past the end`.

 #### Variable Explorer